actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

   value[i] <- presentValue(bond_cashflow(term+1-i), bond_time(term-i), interest[i:term])
 }

-# Note of the i and term+1-i; these are parts of the code are vital to ensure the correct values are returned, it follows my explanation of how the cashflow and time vectors are structured for values at t=0 up to t=19.
+# Note of the i and term+1-i; these are parts of the code are vital to ensure the correct values are returned
+# It follows my explanation of how the cashflow and time vectors are structured for values at t=0 up to t=19.
+# The bond value at t=20 will be manually added to create a new complete bond value vector from t=0 to t=20.

 # Returns the values of the bond from t=0 to t=20
 bond_value <- c(value, face_value + coupon)